 A day out at Chelmsford Museum is perfect for the whole family, with the museum sitting at the heart of Oaklands Park in Chelmsford.

-Displays across the Victorian House and our stunning extension include local history and archaeology, art and local potters, 'Bright Sparks' the story of Chelmsford's industries, and natural history.
-Favourite exhibits include a live bee hive and Boris, a Russian brown bear.
+The £2 million development, funded by the Heritage Lottery Fund has now begun, however the newer extension is still open.
+Displays in our stunning extension include 'Bright Sparks' the story of Chelmsford's industries.
 Children can enjoy the interactive displays, and pick up a free quiz from reception to guide them around.

 Find out about the history of the museum and Oaklands Park.

 Chelmsford Museum is located on Moulsham Street, near the junction with New London Road.
 We have a free car park at Chelmsford Museum, with space for Blue Badge holders.

 Maximum stay is 2 hours.
 If you wish to stay for longer, please ask for a permit at reception.

 The nearest bus stop to Chelmsford Museum is on New London Road, at the junction with Moulsham Street opposite the Rising Sun pub.

 The number 42, 42A, 52 and 100 buses stop at this bus stop.